hu55ain3laa/fastapi-example-template/README.md

 ## Get started

-You can use this project as beginners template
+You can use this project as beginners ( learning purpose only ) template

 - Install the requirements